D0see/MeleeChess/README.md

 ### Features to add :
 1. PieceClass
 - ~constructor~
-- possibleMoves method
+- possibleMoves method : Pawn, knights, rooks, bishop, king, queen.
  -> Maybe i can simplify the capture logic with !== this.team instead of ==="opposite team"?
 - ~startingStocks method~
-2. Make it so you can move the pieces based on the possible destination array.
+2. ~Make it so you can move the pieces based on the possible destination array.~
+3. Make it so you can "capture" (and make a useState)
+4. Make the turn logic

 ### Bugs: